-There are many different types of adult merchants using the services of a high-risk check processor.
+There are many different types of adult merchants using the high-risk check processor services of Adult Merchant Services.
 These services are generally used for membership or recurring billing purposes but there are other types of check processing services available including:

 • Adult Membership Website Check Processing Services

 • Adult Dating Website Check Processing Services

 • Check Processing Services for Penis Enlargement Products

 • Check Processing Services for Sexual Enhancement Products